oya163/design-analysis-algorithm/README.md

 # Design and Analysis of Algorithm

-I created this repo to upload all the programs/algorithm that I have learned in
-Design and Analysis of Algorithm in UMBC
+I am taking this course under David Chapman for Fall 2018 in UMBC.

+Algorithms learned as of now:

+* Dynamic Programming
+* Greedy Algorithm